Finite time singularities to the 3D incompressible Euler equations for solutions in $C^{\infty}(\mathbb{R}^3 \setminus \{0\})\cap C^{1,\alpha}\cap L^2$: Introduction

 Over the past years, significant efforts have been dedicated to the proof and comprehension of singularity formation in this family of 1D models in terms of the parameter $a$.
 In \cite{CC}, Castro and C\'ordoba established the existence of smooth initial data that give rise to singularities within finite time when $a < 0$.
 The analysis focuses on the evolution of the quantity $H\omega$, employing a noteworthy inequality $H(Hff_{xx})\geq 0$ for even smooth functions $f$.
 Additionally, they show non-regular self-similar solutions that exhibit singularities within finite time for positive values of $a$, employing the self-similar profile $\sqrt{1-x^2} $ for $|x|<1$ and 0 for $|x|>1$ .
 However, it should be noted that the profiles are non-smooth, leaving the question of finite time singularities for smooth initial data and $a > 0$ unresolved.
 When $a < 0$, the combined effects of advection and vortex stretching work in tandem, leading to a blow-up phenomenon.
 However, when $a > 0$, these forces counteract each other, resulting in a more intriguing scenario.
 Castro conducted a preliminary research on $a = 1$, utilizing both analytical and numerical methods in \cite{Cas}.
 Notably, he proves finite time blow-up arising from $C^{\infty}_c$ initial data, subject to certain convexity and monotonicity assumptions on the solution.

 In their work \cite{EJ2}, Elgindi and Jeong established the existence of initial data in $H^3$ that exhibit self-similar blow-up within finite time, specifically for $a > 0$, provided it is sufficiently small.
 Remarkably, their proof can be extended to other spaces such as $H^s$, with arbitrary large values of $s$.
 Building upon this work, Elgindi, Ghoul, and Masmoudi further demonstrated the stability of such singularities in their subsequent research \cite{Elgindi4}.
 Independently, Chen, Hou, and Huang \cite{Hou3} also established the occurrence of finite time singularities for initial data in the $C_{c}^{\infty}$ space by leveraging self-similar profiles.
 Importantly, Chen extended in \cite{Chen} their findings to prove the presence of singularities for $C^{\infty}(\mathbb{R}\setminus\{0\})\cap C^{\alpha}$ initial data $a = 1$ and $\alpha\in(0,1)$.
 Zheng showed recently in \cite{Z} that for any $\alpha\in(0, 1)$ such that $|a\alpha|$ is sufficiently small, there is an exactly self-similar $C^{\alpha}$ solution that blows up in finite time.
 This simultaneously improves on the result in \cite{EJ2} by removing the restriction $\frac{1}{\alpha} \in \Z$ and \cite{Hou3}, which only deals with asymptotically self-similar blow-ups.
-Very recently, the authors of \cite{Huang} established self-similar blowup for the whole family $a\leq 1.$
+Very recently, in the notable work \cite{Huang}, the authors constructed self-similar blow ups for all $a \le 1$ that are not singular at the origin, but are either smooth everywhere, or singular only at the endpoints of the support, depending on the range of $a$.

 On the other hand if there is enough regularity there is strong evidence for global existence in $S^1$.
 For more details see \cite{Lei, JSS, Chen}.

 In the present work we provide a new mechanism, non self-similar, of blow-up for solutions $\omega$ in $C^{\infty}(\mathbb{R}\setminus\{0\})\cap C^{\alpha}$ with $0<\alpha\ll1$ for all $a\in \mathbb{R}$.
 The main ideas of this scenario is implemented in the finite time singularities for 3D incompressible Euler constructed in this work.